 EDUC1100.
-Introduction to Teaching (1)

-PSYC2110.
-Educational Psychology (3)

-EDUC2250.
-Cultural Diversity in Education (2)

-EDUC2750.
-Technology in the Classroom (3)

-EDUC2960.
-Field Experience (1)

-EDUC3000.
-Mathematics Lab for Elementary Teachers (2)

-EDUC3150.
-Education of Exceptional Children (3)

-EDUC3240.
-Classroom Management in Elementary Schools (3)

-EDUC3250.
-Fundamentals of Reading (3)

-EDUC3260.
-Content Literacy in Elementary Classrooms (3)

-EDUC3310.
-Teaching English Language Learners (1)

-EDUC3920.
-Foundations of Education (2)

-EDUC4430.
-Teaching the Whole Child (1)

-EDUC4440.
-Elementary Internship I (2)

-EDUC4450.
-Elementary Internship II (11)

-EDUC4460.
-Assessment and Intervention in Reading (3)

-EDUC4540.
-Methods of Teaching Social Studies and Language Arts in the Elementary

-Classroom (4)

-EDUC4550.
-Methods of Teaching Science and Mathematics in the Elementary Classroom (4)

-EDUC4810.
-Elementary School Start-Up (1)

-EDUC4950.
-Seminar/Capstone (1)

-Courses must be taken at Northwest Nazarene University.
+Introduction to Education (1) PSYC2110.
+Educational Psychology (3) EDUC2250.
+Cultural Diversity in Education (2) EDUC2750.
+Technology in the Classroom (3) EDUC2960.
+Introduction to Instructional Design (1) EDUC3000.
+Mathematics Lab for Elementary Teachers (2) EDUC3150.
+Education of Exceptional Children (3) EDUC3240.
+Classroom Management in K-8 Classrooms (3) EDUC3250.
+Fundamentals of Reading (3) EDUC3260.
+Content Literacy in K-8 Classrooms (3) EDUC3310.
+Teaching English Language Learners (1) EDUC3920.
+Foundations of Education (2) EDUC4430.
+Teaching the Whole Child (1) EDUC4440.
+Elementary Internship I (3) EDUC4450.
+Elementary Internship II (11) EDUC4460.
+Assessment and Intervention in Reading (3) EDUC4540.
+Methods of Teaching Social Studies and Language Arts in the Elementary Classroom (4) EDUC4550.
+Methods of Teaching Science and Mathematics in the Elementary Classroom (4) EDUC4810.
+Elementary School Start-Up (1) EDUC4950.
+Seminar/Capstone (1) Courses must be taken at Northwest Nazarene University.
 Other Required Courses:

 Literature

 ENGL1030.
 University Writing and Research (3)

 ENGL3015.
-Topics in Writing and Literature (3)
+Topics in Writing (3)

 Or: any ENGL course with a W designation (3)

 ENGL2120.
 English Grammar and Usage (2)

 ENGL3740.
 Children's Literature (3)

 History

 U.S. History (3)

 Non-U.S.History (3)

 Mathematics

 MATH2010.
 Fundamental Mathematical Structures I (3)

 MATH2020.
 Fundamental Mathematical Structures II (3)

 Social Science

 GEOG1050.
 Introduction to Geography (3)

 Natural Science

 BIOL1010.
 Introduction to Biology (3); and

 BIOL1010L.
 Introduction to Biology Lab (1)

 PHYS1010.
 Introduction to Physical Science (3); and

 PHYS1010L.
 Introduction to Physical Science Lab (1)

 Program Certification Requirements:

 To be recommended for elementary certification to the Idaho State Department of Education, a candidate must meet the following standards: - 1.
 Complete all requirements for a baccalaureate degree. - 2.
-Complete requirements of the teacher education program in effect at the time of admission to teacher education and any additional requirements if required by changes in the standards of state regulatory agencies. - 3.
-Complete all education courses in the elementary major with a grade of B- (2.7) or better. - 4.
-Complete all required content courses with a grade of C (2.0) or better. - 5.
-Maintain a 2.75 or better cumulative GPA. - 6.
-Pass the PRAXIS II elementary multiple subjects test (#5031). - 7.
+Complete requirements of the educator preparation program in effect at the time of admission to educator preparation and any additional requirements if required by changes in the standards of state regulatory agencies. - 3.
+Complete all required courses in the elementary program with a grade of B- (2.7) or better. - 4.
+Complete all required middle school content area courses with a grade of C (2.0) or better. - 5.
+Maintain a 3.0 or better cumulative GPA. - 6.
+Pass the PRAXIS II elementary multiple subjects test (#5001). - 7.
 Pass the PRAXIS II middle school content area test. - 8.
 Receive a favorable vote of the Teacher Education Council for recommendation for certification.
-Completing an Idaho approved teacher education program will enable a candidate to be recommended for certification in other states.
+Completing an Idaho approved educator preparation program will enable a candidate to be recommended for certification in other states.
 Deviations from the teaching major or certification requirements must be authorized by the Department Chair.
+Elementary education candidates must complete the requirements for a middle school content area leading to a subject area endorsement.
+It is recommended that candidates choose one of the following content areas: English/Language Arts, Math, Science, or Social Studies.
+With approval of their advisor(s) and undergraduate education chair, candidates may also choose to complete their middle school content area in any second teaching field offered by the university.
 Note: For those interested in teaching elementary art, kinesiology, or music, see those sections under "Secondary Education," as these programs lead to K-12 certification.
 English/Language Arts Middle School Content Area Requirements: 24 credits; including 4 credits in methods and 9 credits in liberal arts core Liberal Arts: ENGL1030.
 University Writing and Research (3) ENGL3015.
 Topics in Writing and Literature or W Elective (3) ENGL3740.
 Children's Literature (3) One course selected from: